AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-non-date-based.md

 ---
 # `Cohort Report Builder for Non-Date-Based Cohorts`

 Our [`Cohort Report Builder`](../dev-reports/cohort-rpt-bldr.md) has been great at helping merchants study how different subsets of users behave over time.
-In the past, the `Cohort Report Builder` was mainly optimized for grouping users by a common `cohort date` (i.e., the set of all customers who made their first purchase in a given month).
+In the past, the `Cohort Report Builder` was mainly optimized for grouping users by a common `cohort date` (for example, the set of all customers who made their first purchase in a given month).
 The `Non-Date Based Cohort` feature now gives you the power to group users by a similar activity or attribute.
 Take a look at a few use cases for this feature.

 ## Use Cases